damiyu/CSE151A-MEW/README.md

 #### Model 2 Results

 The SVM training and testing MSE’s were about 0.033 and 0.034 respectively.
-The FVU for the SVM were 0.38 for training and 0.39 for testing.
+The FVU for the SVM was 0.38 for training and 0.39 for testing.
 The overall accuracy was about 0.64.
 Below are the resulting metrics from our SVM model.

 | Metric            | SVM Score |
 | ----------------- | --------- |